 It’s so easy these days to be someone; to be a public figure.
-The result of the myriad platforms and opportunities that provide this ease, though, is that we often hobble our own efforts at clear communication by attempting to express ourselves too completely, and all at once.
+The result of the many platforms and opportunities that provide this ease, though, is that we sometimes hobble our own efforts at clear communication by attempting to express ourselves too completely and all at once.

 Imagine a stranger handing you a business card containing information about every single aspect of their lives.
 It would be impossible to know anything about that person from the hodge-podge of descriptors.
 The sheer bulk of information would render all of it moot.

-Branding, at its best, is telling a true story in the right order and in the right way so that others understand the basics and are sufficiently interested to want to know more; to want to turn the page and find out who else you are and what else you have to offer.
+Branding, at its best, is telling a true story in the right order and in the right way so that others understand the basics and are sufficiently interested to want to know more.
+It makes them want to turn the page and find out who else you are and what else you have to offer.

-The real value of personal branding, then, is that it allows you to present as an iceberg, not a mountain.
+The real value of personal branding, then, is that it allows you to be an iceberg, not a mountain.

 It’s relatively easy to be a mountain.
-All you have to do is pour out every thought you’ve ever had, opinion you’ve ever held, and job you’ve ever done.
-Every hobby and aesthetic preference and story you have available to tell is poured out right there on the page.
+All you have to do is pour out every thought you’ve ever had, every opinion you’ve ever held, and every job you’ve ever worked.
+Every hobby and aesthetic preference and story you have available to tell is piled up right there on the page.

 Being an iceberg, though, requires more effort.
-It means sorting through everything — everything — and putting it in order.
+It means sorting through everything and putting it in order.
 It means figuring out which pieces fit together, which are best presented when, and how you might present them so as to tell the proper story for the environment you’re in.